NilankanBetal/NilankanBetal/README.md

 ***👦 About Me:***
 - 👨‍💻 Wanna be an successful Software Enginner.
 - 🤵 Currently I'm not working. <!--working as a _jobPosition_ in _companyName_.-->
-- 🌱 I’m currently learning Web Development and doing coursework.
+- 🌱 I’m currently learning Web Development, App Development and doing coursework.
 - 💞️ I’m looking to collaborate on impactful & interesting projects.
 - 🤔 Innovative thinker, I love this!
 - 📖 Curious learner, Tech geek.